Should I Watch..? GoldenEye

 What's to like?

 It was crucial that this film feels new, otherwise the Bond series would be dead in the water.
 And sure enough, everything and the kitchen sink is thrown into the mix.
-Funky electronica replaces the traditional orchestra (although it returns in time for Tomorrow Never Dies (3)).
+Funky electronica replaces the traditional orchestra (although it returned for Tomorrow Never Dies).
 The new cast are enthusiastic without falling into self-parody, Dench's M being a fantastic cross between cruel schoolmistress and Mother Hen-type.
 The story was wise to follow current events, the fall of the Soviet Union and the end of the Cold War being constantly referenced - and best of all, it's easy to follow as well.
 No getting lost and confused like we were with Dalton's films.

 However, there is enough there for traditionalist to enjoy as well.
 Desmond Llewelyn was hanging in there as Q dispensing the gadgets (and he has a genuinely brilliant scene with Brosnan as well).
 One Bond girl has a silly name, as they should.
 Bean's gravel-voiced villain is one of the better opponents Bond he has faced for a while and he even has an underground lair.
 And best of all, the action is top-notch - from the amazing bungee jump at the very start to the explosive finale in Cuba (yep, a proper exotic location), the film really delivers on the action front.
 The temptation to do everything in a CG fashion is avoided, meaning that Derek Medding's brilliant model work is a fitting tribute to the man who wouldn't live to see it on the big screen.

 - Bond kills a total of 47 people in the movie, making this his bloodiest mission ever.
-The Man With The Golden Gun (4), by contrast, only had a total of six kills throughout the entire picture.
+The Man With The Golden Gun, by contrast, only had a total of six kills throughout the entire picture.